 - Overview of IRB Requirements for Multisite and Collaborative Research

 - How to Add a New External Site or Individual to an Approved Study

 We hope you take a moment to check out the new page and let us know what you think.

 New: HS-IRBs Presentation/Training Online Request Form

 The HS-IRBs Office is available to provide presentations and training on a variety of topics to groups or departments.
 To assist people with requesting presentations, a [Link for document 18204 is unavailable at this time] is now available on the HS-IRBs website.
 To request a presentation on topics like introduction to the IRB review process or any ARROW training (group or individual), please complete the online form.
 Requests should be submitted at least 4 weeks in advance of the preferred date for the presentation.
 After the request has been reviewed by the HS-IRBs office, you will be contacted by email.
 Please keep in mind that the availability of IRB staff to provide presentations depends on staffing needs and other office commitments.

 Please note that the presentation request form should NOT be used by individual researchers seeking assistance with an application or specific issue.
-To request a one-on-one consultation, please complete the Document 20861 is unavailable at this time. request form.
+To request a one-on-one consultation, please complete the [Link for document 20861 is unavailable at this time] request form.

 HS-IRBs Community-Based Research Working Group to Conduct Focus Groups